simolus3/drift/docs/docs/dart_api/tables.md

 building blocks for organizing your database.
 They encapsulate a specific entry or concept, defining the structure of your stored data.
+For each table, drift generates a type-safe [row class](rows.md), allowing queries and updates to be written as high-level Dart.
+This page lists options available when declaring tables and columns.

 ## Defining tables